tlohmar/DedicatedNetworks/documentation/SupportingDocuments/ApiDesignConsiderations.md

 The Network Provider should control the state transition from *requested* state to either *reserved*, *activated* or *terminated* state.
 The state transition from *reserved* to *activated* is triggered by the reservation start time.
 The state transition from *activated* to either *reserved* or *terminated* is triggered by the reservation end time.
 The API consumer should get notified upon state-transitions.

+Note: Functionality to trigger state transition from *activated* back to *reserved* state is not in scope of the initial API, but mentioned for completeness.

 There can be different form of resources and capabilities:
  - It is essential for many use-cases to reserve connectivity capacity, e.g. expressed in aggregated throughput
  - Several use cases require usage of different network capabilities, like for providing Quality on Demand (QOD) or connectivity monitoring, etc.